oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 > topology template related to the relations of the substituted node
 > type?

 ## Decomposition of Service Templates

-TOSCA provides support for decomposing service components using the Substitution Mapping feature.
-For example, a

 >  author="Michael Rehder" date="2020-12-15T16:17:00Z"
 >